recomb-conference/recomb2026/call_for_papers.md

 Separately, all accepted papers not published elsewhere will be offered publication in a special issue of the Journal of Computational Biology.

 ### Contact

 All questions about submissions should be emailed to the Program Committee Chair [{{ site.team.pc_chair }}](mailto:{{ site.team.pc_chair_email }}).
+Information about highlights and poster submissions will be shared at a later date.